preparing for an interview as a civil engineer?learn more

-Your prospective employer wants to know that you’re able to work within an established framework to solve problems.
-That's why, as banal as it sounds, the best answer to this question is to simply talk about your communication skills.
+Your prospective employer wants to know that you can work within an established framework to solve problems.
+That's why, as ordinary as it sounds, the best answer to this behavioural question is to talk about your communication skills.

 4. when you've disagreed with coworkers, how did you handle it?